jgddesigns/stateshaper/README.md

+## Running Tests

+Tests can be ran using the *Tests* class.

+These tests demonstrate *Stateshaper's* ability to generate data against popular existing algorithms.

+Areas of focus include determinism, reversibility, personalization, direct indexing, semantic flow and compression.

+For more info, see the [`TESTS`](src/main/tests/TESTS.md) documentation.

+---

-## Use Cases
+## Use Cases (Expanded)

 ### Personalization Without Storing User Data

 Personal Ads or News
 Fitness Routine
 Smart Home Scheduling
-NPC Behavior
+Student Test Sets/Lesson Plans

 Assign each user a seed and derive their long-term content pattern from it, without storing behavioral data or personally identifiable information.
+The output evolves over time based on input such as user interaction.

 ### Synthetic Data